synlogic/EAC-Image-Swapper/README.md

 # EAC Image Swapper
 A python script for randomly picking a screenshot or image to use as the EAC splashscreen.

+This isn't considered a mod, it doesn't modify the VRChat client in any way.
+The EasyAntiCheat/SplashScreen.png it replaces is fully accesible without any external programs, this simply automates it.

 ## Download the latest ImageSwapper.zip from https://github.com/synlogic/EAC-Image-Swapper/releases

 # How To Use